 The Trouble with Conventional Jewelry.
 Even when dripping with elegance, conventional jewelry made from gold, silver or platinum and studded with precious and semi-precious gemstones such as diamonds, emeralds, rubies and sapphires is often forged in the fires of human rights abuses and environmental destruction.
 It is not that these precious metals and stones are inherently nasty.
 Far from it.
 When gained and used properly, their purity and clarity are reputed to have beneficial effects for mind, body and soul.
 It is just that mining and processing these precious metals and stones can be very dirty – ethically and ecologically.

-The international diamond industry is notoriously secretive and until it becomes more transparent and accountable, tales and stories of human rights abuses will haunt all diamonds.
+becomes more transparent and accountable, tales and stories of human rights

 Because of their large size and high visibility, mining industry spokespeople and company representatives for mega-corporations such as De Beers, the South African diamond giant, have spent huge amounts to publicize their efforts and successes in sourcing conflict-free diamonds and improving the lives of miners and their communities.
 In recent years, De Beers has bowed to South African government pressure to allow more benefits of the diamond industry to trickle down to local black-owned business such as local diamond cutters and polishers and even to provide more South African government ownership to selected mines of the DeBeers dynasty in South Africa.
 The intent of the South African government is to pressure the large diamond mining companies to share the country’s mineral resources through broad-based black economic empowerment.